coreyphillips/moonshine/README.md

     * Add support for Segwit-compatible & legacy addresses in settings
     * Allow users to select the key derivation path in settings
     * Support individual private key sweeping
-    * *Partially Complete (0.1.1)* - Add support for UTXO blacklisting - Blacklist functionality can be accessed via the Transaction Detail view for now.
+    * UTXO blacklisting
-        * This allows users to blacklist any utxo that they do not wish to include in their list of available utxo's when sending transactions.
+        * Accessible via the Transaction Detail view, this allows users to blacklist any utxo that they do not wish to include in their list of available utxo's when sending transactions.
 Blacklisting a utxo excludes it's amount from the wallet's total balance.
     * Ability to Sign & Verify Messages
     * Support BitID for passwordless authentication
     * Coin Control
         * This can be accessed from the Send Transaction view and basically allows users to select from a list of available UTXO's to include in their transaction.
+    * Broadcast raw transactions

 For an up-to-date list of features that are in progress please refer to Moonshine's [issue page.](https://github.com/coreyphillips/moonshine/issues)
 If you do not see a feature that you want feel free to create a new issue requesting it or reach out at support@ferrymanfin.com and let me know.